hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

    ON card
    USING GIN (document_with_idx);

-And it can be queried like this
+It can then be queried like this:

 .. code:: sql